Call (302) 853-2853

 I'll be straight with you: I make money applying ceramic coating.
 But I also turn down jobs when it doesn't make sense.
 If your gel coat is too far gone, I'd rather tell you to save that money toward a respray.
 Coating over a lost cause is just expensive disappointment.

 For most boats on the Chesapeake and around Ocean City, ceramic coating is a solid investment.
 The protection is real, the time savings are real, and the long-term cost savings are real.
 Just make sure whoever applies it knows boats - not just cars.
+If you're still weighing your options, I break down all three protection types in my wax vs sealant vs ceramic comparison.

 Want to see what ceramic coating can do for your boat?